-My suggestion here is to stay at least one week in Sicily, even better 10 or 14 days, but of course, the lack of time is one of the biggest problems we have in our society, isn’t it?
+My suggestion here is to stay at least one week on the island, even better 10 or 14 days, but of course, the lack of time is one of the biggest problems we have in our society, isn’t it?

 Here are a few quick points, however, keep reading for more detailed information

-- Sicily Itinerary in one week: 7 days will be enough time to experience a good selection of iconic attractions.
+- Itinerary in one week: 7 days will be enough time to experience a good selection of iconic attractions.
 However, decide either to stay east or west of the island.
-No point to waste time on long trips between the two sides of the island.
-You can also think to rent a car in Sicily and make the most out of it or use the public buses that can take you pretty much everywhere.
+No point in wasting time on long trips between the two sides of the island.
+You can also think of renting a car in Sicily and make the most out of it or use the public buses that can take you pretty much everywhere.
 Read more below on my 7 days options below

-- Itinerary in 10 days: this is enough time to plan a big loop of the island or a small one in case you prefer to have more of a relaxed time in Sicily.
-You can even think to change accommodation every day or so to experience the lot.
+- Itinerary in 10 days: this is enough time to plan a big loop of the island or a small one in case you prefer to have more of a relaxed time.
+You can even think of changing accommodation every day or so to experience the lot.
 Read more below on my 10 days options below

 - Itinerary in 2 weeks: two weeks is ideal if you wish to cover a great deal of Sicily.
 You can travel all around the coast as well as experience a few characteristic inland villages like Corleone or the ghost town of Poggioreale.
-You can even think to travel to one of the small Sicilian islands like Favignana.
+You can even think of travelling to one of the small Sicilian islands like Favignana.
 Read more below on a 2 weeks itinerary

-- Sicily Itinerary for beaches with only one base: you have a few options if you want to book and stay in only one accommodation and experience a few great beaches of Sicily.
+- Sicily Itinerary for beaches with only one base: you have a few options if you want to book and stay in only one accommodation and experience a few great beaches.
 San Vito Lo Capo is probably the most famous of all but I have another few that may work as well.
 Read more below on a stay for beaches

-- Must-see 5 places in Sicily: hard to pick only 5, in fact, I will expand this list below.
-Shortly: Palermo, Valley of the Temples, Etna Volcano, Noto and Taormina.
+- Must-see 5 places in the island: hard to pick only 5, in fact, I will expand this list below.
+Shortly: Palermo, Valley of the Temples, Mount Etna, Val di Noto and Taormina.
 These places will give you a great overview of the island together with a few beaches.
 I have organised at the end of this post a list of must-experience destinations

-Should I rent a car in Sicily for an itinerary?
+Should I rent a car for a Sicily Road Trip?

 It’s a great idea.
 It’s easy to drive around (except in the cities) and you can decide where to stay in Sicily, even in the small towns, experiencing more of the local life.

-It is definitely convenient to rent a car in Sicily, however, there are a few drawbacks and you can read them in my guide to renting a car in Sicily.
+It is definitely convenient to rent a vehicle in Sicily, however, there are a few drawbacks and you can read them in my guide to renting a car.

 An important thing, for example, is to understand how rental insurances work in Italy.
 Shortly, streets and parking are very narrow.
 It’s not unusual to scratch and dent the car.
 That is why I always suggest full insurance, no excess.
 That will avoid paying possibly a considerable damage charge at the end of the rental period.
 Such a peace of mind.

-Do you really need to hire a car in Sicily?
+Do you really need to hire a car?

-You will be maybe less flexible and you will not be able to stop and enjoy other attractions during the trip to the next destination, however, I am sure you will also be more relaxed seating on a bus or train than driving a car.
+You will be maybe less flexible and you will not be able to stop and enjoy other attractions during the trip to the next destination, however, I am sure you will also be more relaxed sitting on a bus or train than driving in Sicily.

 One of the issues with public transportation is that there is no central website to book the buses (there is one for the train though).

-There are in fact over 10 companies running buses, all in different areas of Sicily.
+There are in fact over 10 companies running buses, all in different parts of the island.
 It can be a nightmare unless you know which website to check based on the trip you want to take.

 For this reason, I have written this guide to get around Sicily without a car with all my notes on the companies and the routes.
-Essential for any trip I take to Sicily.
+Essential for any Sicily trip using public transportation.